 To learn more about the task force, view meeting materials, or listen to audio recordings of meetings, click:

 You can follow along with the task force as they consider different development issues.
 We’ll update the page as the project progresses and provide opportunities for your input through online surveys.

-If you have questions, would like to be notified when updates are made, when surveys are available, or of other opportunities to be involved, please contact:
+Would you like to be notified when updates are made, surveys are available, or other opportunities to be involved?

 If you have further questions about this project, please contact: